smatechnologies/landing-page/app/docs/opcon-relay.md

      * Save the changes
      * Start the agent
 14. If all Agents show **Communicating**, then you have successfully installed and configured Relay.
 If not, please open a case with support so our team can help you troubleshoot the issue.
+15. Log back into Solution Manager as a user like ocadm and navigate to LIBRARY → ACCESS MANAGEMENT → USERS.
+Select the user relayInstall, created in Step #8, by clicking on it.
+Click on the vertical ellipsis to Delete the selected user.

 ### Uninstall